microsoft/CCF/sphinx/source/developers/logging_cpp.rst

     :lines: 1
     :dedent: 2

-The logging app defines :cpp::class:`ccfapp::LoggerHandlers`, which creates and installs handler functions or lambdas for each transaction type.
+The logging app defines :cpp:class:`ccfapp::LoggerHandlers`, which creates and installs handler functions or lambdas for each transaction type.
 These take a transaction object and the request's ``params``, interact with the KV tables, and return a result:

 .. literalinclude:: ../../../src/apps/logging/logging.cpp
     :language: cpp